1One1One1/ClearBoard/README.md

 > Nope.
 This project will probably go unmaintained as anything I can add to it is limited.
 I don't plan on adding anything to the program, fixing any bugs, or even giving help on this project.
 Basically discontinued but not.

+- Will You Ever Remaster This Program
+> Maybe.
+I can probably attempt to add a way to modify your clipboard and add something to it but this would probably be a whole new repository and project.
+Right now I don't want anything to do with this project as it started out as a test project and now it will forever collect dust in this repository.